klgraham/naive_bayes_classifier/README.md

 naive_bayes_classifier
 ======================

 This is simple Naive Bayes classifier, for labeling emails as spam or not spam.
-It's currently unfinished.

 Right now, I'm building like this: